What to Do If Your Income Is Interrupted or Lost Unexpectedly: 5 Financial Steps to Take If You Can’t Work

 #4 – If You Have Debt, Talk to Your Creditors

 If you are worried about paying your bills during this time, talk to your creditors to find out if they have any options to help you.
-Though there are not currently any concrete hardship programs in place, financial institutions are being urged to meet the needs of affected people and communities.
+Many have hardship programs in place for people experiencing financial loss due to the coronavirus pandemic.
 Some creditors may be able to extend your due date, waive late fees or offer a different payment plan option.
 Take a few moments to prepare before you call so you can clearly communicate your needs:

 - Call before your payment is due if possible